Why? Because there is no such thing as a standard transcript form even among school districts.

 Transcript Examples from Colleges

-Some colleges have examples of high school transcripts for homeschoolers including Baylor University, Mary Baldwin College, East Tennessee State University, Liberty University, Convenant College, Bethel College (includes Excel form), Wheaton College, NCAA, and the Common Application.
+Some colleges have examples of homeschool transcripts including Baylor University, Mary Baldwin College, East Tennessee State University, Liberty University, Convenant College, Bethel College (includes Excel form), Wheaton College, NCAA, and the Common Application.
 Looking at these examples should reassure you that there is not one correct way to do a transcript.
 Many colleges, while not providing a transcript example, will list what information they want to see on the transcript including University of Washington, Indiana Wesleyan University, Houghton College, and Lewis & Clark.

 It’s important to distinguish between transcripts and course descriptions because the colleges won’t always to it.
 Many descriptions sound as if they want the textbook and syllabi listed on the transcript.
 Unless you are doing a very short course description or just listing textbooks used as required by the NCAA, it’s easier for all involved to have your course descriptions separate from the transcript.
 You might include the course description as part of the transcript document where the transcript is the first page in a traditionally expected format and the following pages contain the course descriptions.
 Consider the transcript the overview of the course descriptions.

-It’s not difficult to find a variety of sample transcripts by doing a simple web search.
+It’s not difficult to find a variety of sample homeschool transcripts by doing a simple web search.
 You can also buy software or web services that will create a transcript based on information you enter.
 Some simply generate the transcript while others are part of a comprehensive grade book program.
 You may find them useful.

 However, I hope after reviewing some of the examples I talked about here, you realize that this isn’t something to panic about.
 I have a link to the two transcripts we used for my son.
 The first transcript I put together rather quickly so that he could apply for a dual credit program at the community college.
 I realize now that I didn’t include a grading scale.
 He got in anyway.
 The community college did require that I have transcript notarized.
 (Download first transcript)